 Synchronized macrocolumns of about a million neurons may arise in the same way, to give P2 waves about 210ms after stimulus.
 The observation at this scale might be of a visual object.

-The processing hierarchy doesn’t stop at macrocolumns as they synchronize into areas.
-The primary visual area V1 at the back of the brain maps shapes in space then passes its results to nearby V2, V3, V4, V5 and V6 areas to handle relative movement.
-Finally, distant brain areas responsible for memory and planning join in to form a global synchrony.
+The synchrony cascade doesn’t stop at macrocolumns as they form into areas.
+The primary visual area V1 at the back of the brain maps shapes in space, then shares its results with nearby V2, V3, V4, V5 and V6 areas, to handle relative movement.

-When subjects were asked to recognize image fragments, electrodes in the occipitotemporal cortex, hippocampus and prefrontal cortex showed a steady beta synchrony significantly higher than when they didn’t recognize it (Sehatpour et al., 2008).
+When subjects were asked to recognize images, electrodes in the occipitotemporal cortex, hippocampus and prefrontal cortex showed a steady beta synchrony, significantly higher than when they didn’t recognize it (Sehatpour et al., 2008).
 When input reaches higher visual areas, a remarkable thing happens: sub-millisecond synchronies link distant brain areas as the image is recognized.
-Neuroscience confirms that distant cortical areas use re-entrant circuits, self-perpetuating neural loops that set up rhythmic synchronies of extraordinary precision.
-There is agreement that nerve synchrony integrates information in some way:
+Distant cortical areas use re-entrant circuits and self-perpetuating loops to set up rhythmic synchronies of amazing precision that integrate information in some way:

 “We believe that the brain integrates functional modules by bringing neural oscillations in those modules into synchrony.
 Neurons oscillating in synchrony can communicate their information and influence each other’s activities much more effectively than can those oscillating asynchronously.”(Ward, 2007) p325.